Contemporary European law: Content and significance

 On social matters, the code attempted to balance revolutionary reform with tradition.
 Marriage was defined as a civil contract and civil registries were introduced.
 Full authority over the wife and children was restored to the husband, who managed family property and retained paternal authority until the children's majority.
 Divorce was retained but more narrowly defined: for example, a wife's adultery qualified, while a husband's only did if he brought a concubine into the home.

 The greatest break with the past is evident in the second book, which is centered on the legal concept of "property" and considered one of the key elements, if not the cornerstone, of the entire code.
-According to Article 544, "property is the right to enjoy and dispose of things in the most absolute manner, provided that no use is made of them that is prohibited by laws or regulations," overcoming the medieval legal tradition in which different subjects could hold different rights over the same asset.
+According to Article 544, "property is the right to enjoy and dispose of things in the most absolute manner, provided that no use is made of them that is prohibited by laws or regulations", overcoming the medieval legal tradition in which different subjects could hold different rights over the same asset.
 Everyone was given the possibility, at least in theory, to buy and sell any asset, and this occurred solely through the consent of the parties, no longer requiring the traditio used in Roman law; Article 1108 outlines the requirements of a contract: consent, capacity to contract, an object, and a lawful cause.
-The entire code, moreover, revolves around the abstract and unified figure, born during the revolution, of the "citizen," who is the sole subject of egalitarian law in the field of private law (no longer the noble, the bourgeois, or the cleric).
+The entire code, moreover, revolves around the abstract and unified figure, born during the revolution, of the "citizen", who is the sole subject of egalitarian law in the field of private law (no longer the noble, the bourgeois, or the cleric).

-The Napoleonic Code not only transformed France—it ushered in a “radical transformation of the legal order throughout continental Europe.”
-Its influence spread both voluntarily and “at the point of a bayonet” to territories under the First French Empire, shaping the legal systems not only of Europe but of many parts of the world.
+The Napoleonic Code not only transformed France—it ushered in a "radical transformation of the legal order throughout continental Europe."
+Its influence spread both voluntarily and "at the point of a bayonet" to territories under the First French Empire, shaping the legal systems not only of Europe but of many parts of the world.
 It established what became the legal model of the 19th and 20th centuries.

-The other Napoleonic codes
+Other Napoleonic codes

-In the years following the Civil Code, Napoleon introduced additional codes covering other branches of law, aiming to "eliminate the uncertainties and arbitrariness of the Ancien Régime."
+In the years following the Civil Code, Napoleon introduced additional codes covering other branches of law, aiming to "eliminate the uncertainties and arbitrariness of the Ancien Régime".
 These included the Code of Civil Procedure, the Code of Criminal Procedure, the Penal Code, and the Commercial Code.

 The Commercial Code became necessary because the Civil Code had been designed for the "ordinary citizen"—someone who did not engage in speculation and bought goods solely for personal or family use, reflecting a society still largely based on agriculture.
 To regulate the emerging bourgeois and capitalist world, a separate code was created to govern commercial matters.
 Disputes in this area were still resolved in special courts—more accessible and faster—presided over by merchants themselves.
 However, commercial law in the Napoleonic codification remained underdeveloped and secondary to civil law due to the country's ongoing struggle to overcome its backwardness.